mo-sangha/book/chapters/pointing-out.typ

-// Pointing Out, including a catalogue of all the various ways of pointing out.
+// Pointing Out, including a catalog of all the various ways of pointing out.
 #import "../template.typ": *

 The most direct method is a silent mind-to-mind abiding from an authentic awareness holder.